 1. Fighting within couples.

 People may have very different views on the subject; couples have been known to fight like, well, cats and dogs about it.
 If you and your partner don’t agree on welcoming a dog to your shared bed, the conflict could harm your relationship.
-That tension may also affect the relationship between the person who wants a dog-free bed and the dog who senses that they are not welcome.
+That tension may also affect the relationship between the person who wants a dog-free bed and the dog who senses they are not welcome.
 Having a dog as a bed buddy can be marvelous if everyone is happy with the arrangement and everyone is sleeping well, but that’s not always the case.
 If the dog sleeping in your bed is ruining the relationship, that is a major drawback of the practice.

 Sleep can affect dogs’ learning and memory.

 It’s well known that going to sleep after studying helps people consolidate new information and leads to its storage in long-term memory.
 In another example of the many parallels between canine and human brains, the same is true for dogs: sleeping is an important part of their learning process, so if being in the bed with you is where they want to sleep and where they sleep best, you are helping them learn and remember.

 Specific bursts of brain activity, called sleep spindles, occur during non-REM sleep and are related to learning and memory.
 Sleep spindle density predicts overnight memory consolidation in people and in rats.
 According to data from this study, the same is true for dogs.
 Dogs who had a greater density of sleep spindles following a training session had better recall when tested on their response to the new cues later.
 Additionally, like female humans, female dogs had more sleep spindles as well as better retention of the new skills when compared to their male counterparts.